My name is Ryan Davey and I am an enthusiastic music fan born, raised, and residing in Toronto, Canada.

 PW15.jpg

-The other single issued from the album would be “You’re the Best Thing,” a song I personally used mercilessly on mixed tapes offered to prospective girlfriends (along with Clapton’s “Wonderful Tonight”).
+The other single issued from the album was, “You’re the Best Thing,” a song I personally used mercilessly on mixed tapes offered to prospective girlfriends (along with Clapton’s “Wonderful Tonight”).
 A blues-jazz offering that showed Weller could deliver a romantic ballad quite nicely: “I could be a lot / But I know I'm not / I'm content just with the riches that you bring.”

 “Headstart for Happiness” was not a single, but an album this rich needs to be explored more fully.
 It was a great example of the bouncier, more exuberant side of the album.
 Almost lounge-like in his delivery, the horns and jazzy drums, and Lee’s soulful vocals made the song undeniable.
 It harkened back to music like Blood, Sweat and Tears.

-Shout to the Top! \ The Style Council (1984)
+“Shout to the Top!” \ non-album single / Internationalists \ The Style Council (1984)

 The album was a little less jazzy, lacked the smooth and exquisite melodies of the prior album, and relied more heavily on keyboards to its detriment.
 It featured a ton of guest musicians and vocalists, including once again Tracie Young, and an entry with comedian Lenny Henry on an awful funk song, “The Stand Up Comic’s Instructions”.